 2. The UE sends PDU Session Establishment Request to establish a MA PDU Session.
 In the request message, the UE indicates that the UE support simplified ATSSS architecture over non-3GPP access.

 3. Based on the simplified ATSSS architecture support indication, the SMF+PGW-C requests the PSA UPF to allocate ePDG address to be used for the MA PDU Session.
+If the SMF+PGW-C determines to use MPQUIC functionality, the SMF+PGW-C may indicate to use null encryption to avoid double encryption in MPQUIC layer and IPsec layer.

 4. The SMF+PGW-C provides ePDG information to the UE in the PDU Session Establishment Accept message.